The Bloomberg School's Career Services Office wants to help you prepare for the next stage in your public health career by...

 JHU Career Offices

-- Johns Hopkins Career Center – career services from the Homewood campus
+- Johns Hopkins Life Design Lab (formerly the Homewood Career Center) – career services from the Homewood campus

 - Johns Hopkins Medical Professional Development and Career Office – career services for the Bloomberg School, the School of Nursing and the School of Medicine